 Exercise your right to silence

 The biggest problem for those who give false confessions is that juries almost always believe them.
-Kammen & Moudy, we know how powerful confessions can be and how hard it is to remove them from the record.
+Kammen & Moudy, LLC, we know how powerful confessions can be and how hard it is to remove them from the record.
 That’s why our attorneys remind you to use your right to remain silent.
 Ask for your attorney.
 You don’t want your words used against you in court.